BUILDS-/builds-workshops/alexa/README.md

 5. Click "Add New Skill"
 6. Leave Skill Type as `Custom Interaction Model`
 7. Change name to `Rocket Launch Schedule`
-8. Change invocation name to `Rocket Launch`
+8. Change invocation name to `Rocket Schedule`
 9. Select no on Audio Player
 10. Click Next
 11.
-4. Copy the Lambda ARN (Amazon Resource Name) from the upper right of your lambda function, it should look like ``
+4. Paste the Lambda ARN (Amazon Resource Name) from the upper right of your lambda function, it should look like `arn:aws:lambda:us-east-1:XXXXXXXXXXXX:function:RocketSkill`

 ## Useful Links